segmentio/segment-docs/src/connections/storage/catalog/aws-s3/index.md

 ## Test your migrated source
 You can validate that your configured your migrated source correctly in the Settings section of the AWS S3 destination page in the Segment app.

-> success "Source editing permissions required"
+> note "Source editing permissions required"
 > In-app source validation is restricted to users with source editing permissions (for example, users with Workspace Owner, Source Admin, or Workspace Admin roles).
-For more information about roles in the Segment app, please see the [Roles documentation](/docs/segment-app/iam/roles/).
+For more information about roles in the Segment app, see the [Roles documentation](/docs/segment-app/iam/roles/).

 To verify that you migrated your source correctly:
 1. Open the Segment app and select the AWS S3 destination.
 2. On the Settings page, verify that your Region, Bucket Name, and IAM Role ARN are all correct.
 3. Click **Validate.**
-4. A success/failure code appears.
+4. A code indicating if the validation was successful or failed appears.
+To troubleshoot failed validation codes, see the [Troubleshooting](#troubleshooting) section.

-> note "`dummy-object.txt`"
+> info "dummy-object.txt"
-> In order to test your bucket, Segment will upload a text file, `dummy-object.txt`, to your `segment-logs` folder.
+> In order to test your bucket, Segment will upload a text file, `dummy-object.txt`, to the `segment-logs` folder in your S3 bucket.
 After you've completed the validation process, feel free to delete this file.

 ### Troubleshooting

 The following table outlines some of the error codes the validation tool may display and possible reasons for the error.
+For assistance with correcting any of these error codes, contact [Segment support](mailto:friends@segment.com).

 | Error message | Likely cause of the error |
 | ------------- | ------------------------- |